This is not the latest approved version of this apprenticeship. View the latest version

 Duration: Typically, the apprenticeship will take 48 months to complete.
 This allows a structured development of the skills and knowledge required to achieve the Worshipful Company of Farriers Diploma qualification (DipWCF) which is the minimum standard required to ensure the provision of the duty of care as a farrier to meet equine welfare standards as required under the Farriers (Registration) Act 1975.

-Professional Qualifications & Professional Registration: This Standard is recognised by the Worshipful Company of Farriers which is responsible under the Farriers (Registration) Act 1975 for farriery standards of competence in the industry, and by the Farriers Registration Council (FRC) which registers and regulates all apprentices and qualified farriers including ATFs.
+Professional qualifications and professional registration: This Standard is recognised by the Worshipful Company of Farriers which is responsible under the Farriers (Registration) Act 1975 for farriery standards of competence in the industry, and by the Farriers Registration Council (FRC) which registers and regulates all apprentices and qualified farriers including ATFs.
 To complete the apprenticeship apprentices will sit the Diploma of the Worshipful Company of Farriers (DipWCF) examination which is the prescribed examination for registration as set out under the Farriers (Registration) Act 1975.
 Upon successful award of the DipWCF qualification the apprentice will be entitled to use the post-nominal DipWCF and may apply for registration with FRC.

 Review: The standard will be initially reviewed after three years.